Gripperpaw/TikiTapu/README.md

 I am running a CobraPin Controller and an added Sweet board.

-This game code was my first atempt at this kind of thing, and then I got lots of extra help from an awesome community.
+This game code was my first attempt at this kind of thing, and then I got lots of extra help from an awesome community.